-Infotainment duties are carried out by a 5.5-inch screen behind the steering wheel and a 6.5-inch screen in the centre of the dashboard, or an 8.8-inch screen in the top-spec Level 3 model.
+Infotainment duties are carried out by a 5.5-inch screen behind the steering wheel and an 8.8-inch touchscreen in the centre of the dashboardl.
 On these you’ll find all sorts of driving information, including how much battery you’ve got left, and entertainment details.
 AppleCarPlay is included, but there’s no Android Auto.

-Level 3 gives you leather seats, an upgraded Harmon Kardon sound system, adaptive LED headlights and a panoramic sunroof, as well as front parking sensors and more choices of wheels and paint colours.
+Level 3 gives you leather seats, an upgraded Harmon Kardon sound system and adaptive matrix LED headlights, which let you keep high beam on without dazzling oncoming traffic, You also get a panoramic sunroof, as well as front parking sensors and more choices of wheels and paint colours.
 But aside from wheels and paint, there aren’t any other options to worry about.

 Electric car customers may well cast a wider net than others if they’re looking at vehicles based on the way they’re powered rather than, say, the body style.
 When it comes to other small electric hatchbacks, the obvious rival to the Mini Electric is the Honda E, which is arguably even more quirky and characterful, but is more expensive and, like the Mini, doesn’t have the biggest driving range.